 Learn what early learning development domains the online screener taps and how it measures a child's strengths and areas of need.

 The child takes the screener using a computer or tablet connected to the Internet.
 The adult helper connects to a simple online Scoring Form using a smart phone, tablet, or computer.
 Some subtests are scored automatically.
 Others require the helper to check a box next to every answer the child says correctly.
 The Scoring Form shows you exactly what the child must say.
-After taking the screener and submitting the Scoring Form, the results section appears instantly detailing the child’s Learning Profile along with links to Next Steps: games, learning materials, and help finding the right professional to consult in any skill area identified as a weakness to bolster.
+After taking the screener and submitting the Scoring Form, the results appear instantly detailing the child's Learning Profile along with links to Next Steps: games, learning materials, and professionals.

-The Well Screening is an online screener designed to identify children at risk for speech, language, and learning disorders.
+The Well Screening is a proactive online screener that measures and monitors growth in speech, language, and learning skills.
 Areas of screening include:

 Understanding and processing language when listening and reading